frankhanner/JPing/README.md

 ```java
 InetAddress.getByName(ip).isReachable(timeout);
 ```
-I've noticed some false readings using the above Java API.
+I've noticed some false readings using the above Java API in some instances on windows machines.
 This is intended for Windows machines only since the false reading occures when Port 7 is blocked; thus, ICMP isn't the default method, which is what "ping" uses.
+If on Mac or Linux, Java's API will work in all circumstances.

 ### Why
 The main use for this tool is if you have to bootup or shutdown a network